Dr Bassem Allam (MADL’s director)

 Dr Allam was hired at Stony Brook University (SBU) as an Assistant Professor in 2003, and was promoted to the rank of Associate Professor in 2009 and to Professor in 2015.
 Before joining SBU, he served as a Teaching and Research Associate at the University of Guadeloupe (2001), and the University of Angers -France- (2000), and as a Post-doctoral Associate at Rutgers University NJ (1998-1999).
 He received his PhD from the University of Western Brittany (Brest, France) in 1998 studying clam pathobiology.
 General interests include host-microbe interactions in marine invertebrates in the framework of host-pathogen and predator-prey interactions.
 He is particularly interested in studying the early interactions between pathogenic microorganisms and their hosts at interfaces.
 Other primary interests include immunobiology and resistance of marine invertebrates to infectious diseases, and how the environment impacts the resistance processes.
 Dr Allam teaches graduate and undergraduate courses related to his domain of expertise.
 Please visit Allam’s webpage for more information about his activities.

-Dr Emmanuelle Pales Espinosa, Research Scientist and Adjunct Associate Professor
+Dr Emmanuelle Pales Espinosa, Research Associate Professor

 Dr Pales Espinosa is a Research Scientist and adjunct Associate Professor at Stony Brook University and an active member of the MADL.
 She obtained a PhD degreee in Marine Biology from the University of Nantes (France) working on microalgae ecology and effects of biotic and abiotic factors on microalgae assemblages.
 Her post-doc (in France and in the US) focused on the interactions between suspension-feeding bivalves and their preys.
-She is co-PI and lead PI on several projects with Allam with research spanning various aspects of bivalve-microbe interactions with a particular focus on the mechanisms of particle selection in suspension-feeding bivalves.
+She is co-PI and lead PI on several projects with Allam with research spanning various aspects of bivalve-microbe interactions with a focus on the mechanisms of particle selection in suspension-feeding bivalves.

 Dr Mark Fast, Adjunct Assistant Professor